Struggling with composition? Download the free Photography Composition Cheatsheet →

 • The narrower field of view due to smaller sensor

-Camera Alternatives to DSLR Cameras
+Camera alternatives to DSLR cameras

 We’ve talked a lot about DSLR cameras, which are solid “professional” cameras.
 What are the other options if you don’t want to use a DSLR camera?

 At the beginning of this guide, I hinted that DSLR cameras are also less popular than they used to be.
+So why is that?
+Well, let’s look at some camera alternatives to DSLR cameras:

-Mirrorless Cameras vs. DSLR Cameras
+Mirrorless cameras vs. DSLR cameras

 The introduction of mirrorless cameras is the main reason why DSLR cameras are less popular than they used to be.

-There is great debate among photographers about whether mirrorless cameras are essentially better versions of DSLR cameras and whether they should be the industry standard cameras.
+You see, here is great debate among photographers about whether mirrorless cameras are essentially better versions of DSLR cameras and whether they should be the industry standard cameras.

+Mirrorless cameras operate without a mirror, hence the name.
 So, instead of light entering the lens and reflecting on the mirror into the optical viewfinder, mirrorless cameras use an electronic viewfinder (EVF).

-Mirrorless Camera
+Mirrorless camera

 When light hits the electronic viewfinder (EVF), a digital projection of the image is shown, and you can then see changes in exposure in real time before taking your photo!

 This means if you make any changes to your exposureaperture, shutter speed, ISO – then it will be visible in your viewfinder.
+Pretty neat, huh?
+But with any advantages, there are also disadvantages.
+Let’s look at them now:

 • Battery Life: DSLRs have better battery life because they take less power and are also smaller cameras in general, so they take batteries with lower charge capacities.